Panoptikum-social/panod.io/pages/plan_en.md

 * Further linking of local acting podcasters to international audiences

-### 1.2 How is the product made available to the public?
+### 1.2 How is the Product Made Available to the Public?

 * Download an Android application with audio interface for tabletts and smartphones from the website of the project as well as free app stores like F-Droid and from the Google App Store